Hunter Barco: Professional career

-Barco was selected by the Pittsburgh Pirates with the 44th overall selection in the 2022 Major League Baseball draft.
+The Pittsburgh Pirates selected Barco with the 44th overall selection in the 2022 Major League Baseball draft.
 He signed with the team for $1.5 million.

 Barco made his professional debut in the 2023 with the Rookie-league Florida Complex League Pirates.
 He was later promoted to the Single-A Bradenton Marauders.
 Over 18 1/3 innings pitched for the season, Barco went 0-2 with a 3.44 ERA and 28 strikeouts.
 He split the 2024 campaign between the High-A Greensboro Grasshoppers and Double-A Altoona Curve.
 In 18 games (16 starts) for the two affiliates, he accumulated a 4-2 record and 3.27 ERA with 83 strikeouts across 66 innings of work.
 Barco's season ended on July 28, after he suffered a stress fracture in his leg.

 Barco was assigned to Altoona to open the 2025 season, and opened the season pitching 25 2/3 scoreless innings.
 In early May, he was promoted to the Triple-A Indianapolis Indians.
 Over 27 games (23 starts) between the two teams, Barco went 4-1 with a 2.81 ERA and 116 strikeouts over 99 1/3 innings pitched.

-On September 23, 2025, the Pirates selected Barco's contract from Triple-A Indianapolis, calling him up to the major leagues.
+On September 23, 2025, the Pirates selected Barco's contract from Indianapolis, calling him up to the major leagues.
 He made his MLB debut the same day against the Cincinnati Reds, pitching one inning and being accredited with the win, the first Pirates left-handed reliever to win their debut since Frank Carpin in 1965.
+He pitched a total of three innings for the Pirates during the 2025 season and gave up no runs, no walks, and recorded three strikeouts.

+To begin the 2026 season, Barco was named to Pittsburgh's Opening Day roster as a reliever.
+He was optioned to Indianapolis on April 13, and was subsequently recalled and optioned by the Pirates multiple times.